Pure, 100% Ceylon Cinnamon, hand harvested, this is the cinnamon powder that has all the unique time tested healing abilities & medicinal benefits

-Healthy sauté lamb with eggplant, raisins and cinnamon sticks to create a Middle Eastern inspired meal.
+Healthy sauté potatoes with eggplant, raisins and cinnamon sticks to create a Middle Eastern inspired meal.

 Add ground cinnamon when preparing curries.
 2. Around The Home Add a pinch of cinnamon to a bowl of water and simmer on stove to bring energy and liven up yourself and your surroundings.
 3. A

 In addition to the active components in its essential oils and its nutrient composition, cinnamon has also been valued in energy-based medical systems, such as Traditional Chinese Medicine, for its warming qualities.
 In these traditions, cinnamon has been used to provide relief when faced with the onset of a cold or flu, especially when mixed in a tea with some fresh ginger.